 Overall I was tremendously impressed with the quality of the acting, writing, and direction.
 The sold out opening night, including the pack of press passes sitting directly in front of me, rose organically and enthusiastically to give the bowing cast a standing ovation.
 It was well deserved.

-TESLA continues through June 8th at Theatre 80, St. Mark’s Place, New York.
-The run is sold out but call the theater anyway as they may be able to squeeze in a few more.
-It’s worth it.
+TESLA ran through June 8th, 2013 at Theatre 80, St. Mark’s Place, New York.
+The run was sold out to standing only crowds.
+It was worth it.

 David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
 He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
 His next book, Lincoln: The Man Who Saved America, is scheduled for release in summer 2017.